abpframework/abp/docs/Exception-Handling.md

 });
 ````

 Then any of the exceptions with `Volo.Qa` namespace will be localized using the given localization resource.
-The localization resource can have an entry with the error code key.
+The localization resource should have an entry with the error code key.
 Example:

 ````json
 {